hobbo91/BetterBright/README.md

 (The included `vsh.txt` / `game.txt` / `pops.txt` in the `legacy` folder are only
 for loaders that still use seplugins-style text files.
-Do yourself a favour and just use ARK-4 or FasterARK.)
+Do yourself a favour and just use ARK-4 or FasterARK, it's way better.)

 ## Configuration (`BetterBright.ini`)